Robert K. Merton: Theory

+Upon moving to Columbia in 1941, Merton joined Paul Lazarsfeld, who was introducing quantitative methods into empirical research in sociology.
+Lazarsfeld and Merton emphasized the importance of "systematic data", collected in a systematic way through representative sampling.
+Merton sought to develop a theoretical approach "that would turn the results from this research into sociology."

 Middle-range theory

 Merton's work is often compared to that of Talcott Parsons.
 Merton enrolled in Parsons' theory course while at Harvard, admiring Parsons' work because it introduced him to European methods of theory, while also broadening his own ideas about sociology.
 However, unlike Parsons, who emphasized the necessity for social science to establish a general foundation, Merton preferred more limited, middle-range theories.
 Merton later explained in his writings that "although much impressed by Parsons as a master-builder of sociological theory, I found myself departing from his mode of theorizing (as well as his mode of exposition)."
 Merton himself fashioned his theory very similarly to that of Emile Durkheim's Suicide (1897) or Max Weber's Protestant Ethic and the Spirit of Capitalism (1905).
 Weber had suggested a strong relationship between Protestant beliefs and the Economic activity that gave rise to capitalism.
-Merton’s extensive research highlighted a complementarity between puritanical Protestant beliefs and science, which developed rapidly in the seventeenth century.
+Merton's extensive research highlighted a complementarity between puritanical Protestant beliefs and science, which developed rapidly in the seventeenth century.
 Merton believed that middle range theories bypassed the failures of larger theories, which are too distant from observing social behavior in a particular social setting.

 According to Merton, middle-range theory starts its theorizing with clearly defined aspects of social phenomena, rather than with broad, abstract entities such as society as a whole.
 Theories of the middle range should be firmly supported by empirical data.
 These theories must be constructed with observed data to create theoretical problems and to be incorporated in proposals that allow empirical testing.
 Middle-range theories, applicable to limited ranges of data, transcend sheer description of social phenomena and fill in the blanks between raw empiricism and grand or all-inclusive theory.

 The identification of middle-range theories or "intermediate provisions", as defined by Rinzivillo (2019), is typical of the specification that passes through functional analysis, developed by Merton in the course of his research on the relationship between theory and empirical research.
 Unlike the functionalist theorisation proposed by Parsons, Merton proposes a choice that puts in particular evidence the relationship that the researcher should assume in the direction of a pragmatic choice of the instruments and methodology it uses.
 In this way, the theory can be addressed for heuristic purposes and the empirical research results in the operative aspect of the analysis, where the sociologist is obliged to choose to represent always, not the universe of the variables in play, but a reduction of the field of scientific interest.
 A strategy, in short, in favor of the survey.